Satriawidy/HggNN/README.md

 The input data for running the codes are:
 1. h5 file containing jet-level and track/calorimeter-level information of the Higgs jet candidates, used for training and testing the network
-2. h5 files containing event-level of the $VH\rightarrow gg$ candidates and track/calorimeter-level information of the corresponding Higgs jet candidate, used for significance analysis.
+2. h5 files containing event-level information of the $VH\rightarrow gg$ candidates and track/calorimeter-level information of the corresponding Higgs jet candidate, used for significance analysis.

 ## Processing the Graphs
 Both track/calorimeter-level information of the Higgs jet candidates need to be processed into graphs before training and significance analysis.
 This is performed by uncommenting all commented lines in the `process.py` and `process_final.py` and run them by typing